DOCUMENT TSC-2026/B102 · BLOG POST 102 · ENTERPRISE INNOVATION · REV. 01

 I've scaled brands to eight-figure exits as an operator and sourced a nine-figure acquisition from the corporate buy side.
 If you want to know whether your brand is on the path a strategic actually underwrites, that's the conversation I have every week.

-Start the conversation See the case studies →
+Start a conversation See the case studies →

 A note on sources: this breakdown was prompted by the consumer M&A coverage Drew Fallon publishes in his Making Cents newsletter (worth a follow on X too).
 The deal figures, sales, EBITDA, and multiples are drawn from Church & Dwight's own acquisition announcement and public reporting on the transaction.
 The framing and any errors are mine.